pureconfig/pureconfig/docs/src/main/tut/docs/combinators.md

 ## {{page.title}}

-The combinators defined in `ConfigReader` are an easy way to create new `ConfigReader` instances by transforming existing ones.
+The combinators defined in `ConfigReader` provide an easy way to create new `ConfigReader` instances by transforming existing ones.
 They are the simplest solution for supporting new simple types and for slightly modifying existing implementations, since the amount of boilerplate required is very small.
-This section will show some examples of combinators and how to work with them in PureConfig.
+This section contains some examples of combinators and shows how to work with them in PureConfig.

 The simplest combinator is `map`, which simply transforms the result of an existing reader: